ga-wdi-lessons/es6/readme.md

 }
 ```

-And for properties where the key is the same as the value:
+And for properties where the key is the same as the variable storing the value:

 ```js
 let x = 1